ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The claims for a subsystem can be grouped together in a submodule or submod.

+Submodules may be used in either evidence or attestation results.

+Because system architecture will vary greatly from use case to use case, there are no set requirements for what a submodule represents either in evidence or in attestation results.
+Profiles, {{profiles}}, may wish to impose requirements.
+An attester that outputs attestation results with submodules should document the semantics it associates with particular submodules for the verifier.
+Likewise, verifier that outputs attestation results with submodules should document the semantics it associates with the submodules for the relying party.

 The submods are in a single map/object, one entry per submodule.
 There is only one submods map/object in a token.
 It is identified by its specific label.
 It is a peer to other claims, but it